MORNING: Soak in the Views

 Fuel up on breakfast, and then you’ve got options.
 Want to get in a morning workout?
 The hiking trails surrounding Whirlpool State Park offer an awesome backdrop to get your steps in, but you’ll be forgiven for being stopped in your tracks by the Niagara River’s spectacular rapids along the way.
 Nearby Devil’s Hole State Park offers great hiking, too, as well as spectacular vistas of the lower Niagara Gorge.
 If you’d rather tour the town on two wheels, Reddy Bikeshare makes it easy to hop on and off — all you need is their app and access to one of their cute-as-can-be basketed (and GPS-enabled!) bicycles.

 Breakfast & Brunch: For classic diner fare, hit local favorite Marketside, which has been fueling generations of Niagara Falls denizens since 1939.
-For a quick coffee-and-pastry situation, head to Power City Eatery for freshly made New York bagels, or to Sugar Street Café for the sweeter side of things.
+For a quick coffee-and-pastry situation, head to Power City Eatery for freshly made New York bagels, or to Amy & Co Cafe for the sweeter side of things.

 AFTERNOON: Get Educated